The Yukon Trail: The River

 The player and partner arrive at Bennett Lake after hiking into Canada.
 While there, they meet the legendary Mountie Sam Steele.
 During the winter they need to acquire a whipsaw if they do not already have one and then build one of three boats.
 Once the spring arrives and the ice has melted, the player and partner can embark with their boat.
 Depending on the date of their arrival at Lake Bennett, Sam Steele will let them depart right away, or have them wait two or four days before departure.

 On the river, the speed is determined by the type of boat chosen, and how much damage it has sustained.
 The choices for boats include a dinghy, a raft, or a canoe.
 The dinghy is balanced, the raft handles well but is slow, and the canoe is fast but handles poorly.
 There are a few minigames, which involve guiding the boat away from rocks and whirlpools.
 After the minigame, if the boat has been damaged, the player can choose to repair the boat or build an entirely different one.

 The player and partner will eventually reach Dawson City, where they are presented with a map of mining claims they can stake.
 There, they meet Nellie Cashman and author Jack London.
 Once they have staked a claim, they can begin searching for gold.
 With the arrival of winter, the game ends.
 The player's score is determined by the amount of money they have (from the entire journey, including gold).
 Most claims will yield small amounts of gold, but at least one claim can get you the high score.

 One notable claim is Cheechako Hill, which is always available.
 Staking Cheechako Hill will always result in the player becoming rich.
 Historically, the initial wave of prospectors ignored Cheechako Hill because only a cheechako (newcomer) would think there was gold so high up the hillside, but it turned out to contain rich deposits.

 Reception

-The game was used as a test product in schools for Analysis of covariance research.
+The Yukon Trail was used as a test product in schools for Analysis of covariance research.